-All proposals submitted under the Food Assistance and Nutrition Research Program (FANRP) must contain the applicable elements described in this brochure.
+All proposals submitted under the Food Assistance and Nutrition Research Program (FANRP) must contain the applicable elements described in this brochure and should be mailed by May 24, 2004.
 The following checklist has been prepared to assist in ensuring that the proposal is complete and in the proper order prior to mailing:

 - ✓ Application for Funding Cover Page

 - Is all required information accurate and complete?

 - Has the Principal Investigator and the authorized organizational representative signed the Cover Page?

 - Does one copy contain pen-and-ink signatures?

 - Have you included a telephone number, fax number, and/or e-mail address where a message may be left for you?

+- Have you included the requested total funding amount from the budget form?

 - ✓ Table of Contents

 - Are page numbers included for each item?

 - ✓ Project Summary

 - Has the Project Summary been included?

 - Do the name and institution of the Principal Investigator and co-investigators appear on the page, or on the following page?

 - Does it include research objectives?

-- Is it no more than 250 words:
+- Is it no more than 250 words?

 - ✓ Project Description

 - Is the project fully described?

 - Does this section adhere to the format and page limitations, as specified?

-- Does this section begin as page 1, as specified?
+- Does this section begin as page 1, as specified

 - Does it contain a tentative schedule or workplan of major steps of study?

 - ✓ Citations to Project Description

 - Are all references cited?

 - Are all citations referenced?

-- Do all citations contain a title and are they in accepted journal format?
+- Do all citations contain a fitle and are they in accepted journal format?

 - Documentation from Collaborator(s), or Host Institution (where appropriate)

 - Vitae and Publications List(s)

 - Are vitae included for the Principal Investigator and co-investigators, senior associates, and other key project personnel (including subcontractors-see instructions)?

 - Are the vitae current and pertinent?

 - Are the publications lists complete and limited to the last 5 years?

-- Budget (form ARS-455)
+- ✓ Budget (form ARS-455)

 - Are budget items complete?

 - Is the summary budget included?

 - Is the funding level total in line N within the stated limit of \$400,000 for the 3-year duration of the project proposal?

 - Is the budget duration within the stated limit of 3 years?

 - ✓ Indirect Cost Rate Schedule

 - For reimbursement of indirect costs, is a copy included of the applicant's indirect cost rate schedule that reports the applicant's federally negotiated audited rate?

 - ✓ General

 - Does the proposal conform to all format and page limitations and deadline requirements?

 - Are there an original and 12 copies?

 - Are all copies complete?

-Contents Overview 1
+Contents Overview

-Contents Authority

 Applicable Federal Statutes, Regulations, and Guidelines

 Priority Research Areas

-Program Design and Operations
+Strengthening Economic Incentives in Food Assistance Programs

 Food Assistance as a Safety Net

 Obesity, Diet Quality, and Health Outcomes

 Eligibility Requirements, Award Types, and Indirect and Other Costs

 Types of Awards

-Indirect and Other Costs 6
+Indirect and Other Costs

-Peer Review of Applications 7
+Peer Review of Applications 8

-Evaluation Factors and Criteria 8

 Research Merit of the Proposal 8

 Overall Approach 8

 Workplan, Budget, and Cost-Effectiveness 8

 Key Personnel 8

 How To Obtain Application Materials 9

-Application Process
+Application Process .
+10

-Overview 10
+Contents Overview .
+10

-Submission Requirements 10
+Submission Requirements .
+10

-Format and Contents of Proposals
+Format and Contents of Proposals .
+10

 Application for Funding Cover Page

 Table of Contents

 Project Summary

 Project Description

 Citations to Project Description

 Collaborative Arrangements

 Vitae and Publications List(s)

 Budget

 Indirect Cost Rate Schedule

+Current and Pending Support

 Additions to Project Description

-What/Where To Submit
+What/When/Where To Submit

 Proposal Disposition

-Duration of Awards

 Management Information

 Notice of Award

-Financial Obligations

-Post-Award Administration
+110M99 011M1M /